ovcharski/playwright-e2e/README.md

 | TBD | :black_square_button:
 | TBD | :black_square_button:

+# POM

+Page Object Model (POM) is a design pattern that creates a repository for storing all web elements.
+It is useful in reducing code duplication and improves test script maintenance.
+In Page Object Model, consider each web page of an application as a separate class file.
+Each class file will contain only corresponding web page elements.
+Using these elements, testers can perform operations on the website under test.

 # Usage

 Get started by installing Playwright using npm or yarn.
 Alternatively you can also get started and run tests using the VS Code Extension.